Innocence of Muslims: Production

 By September 13, 2012, "Sam Bacile" was identified as Nakoula Basseley Nakoula, a 55-year-old Coptic Christian from Egypt living near Los Angeles, California, with known aliases.
-In the 1990s, he served time in prison for manufacturing methamphetamine.
+In the 1990s, he served time in prison for the intent to manufacture methamphetamine.
 He pleaded no contest in 2010 to bank fraud charges, was sentenced to 21 months in prison, and was released on probation in June 2011.
 Nakoula claims to have written the script while in prison and raised between $50,000 and $60,000 from his wife's family in Egypt to finance the film.
 The FBI contacted him due to the potential for threats, but said he was not under investigation.
 On September 27, 2012, U.S. federal authorities arrested Nakoula in Los Angeles for suspicion of violating terms of his probation.
 Violations included making false statements regarding his role in the film and his use of the alias "Sam Bacile".
 On November 7, 2012, Nakoula pleaded guilty to four of the charges against him and was sentenced to one year in prison and four years of supervised release.

 Law professor Stephen L. Carter and constitutional law expert Floyd Abrams have each stated that the government cannot prosecute the film's producer for its content because of the First Amendment to the U.S. Constitution, which protects freedom of speech in the United States.